cnobile2012/noncom-bookkeeper/tests/README.rst

 package.
 This is a wrapper around *virtualenv* that provides easy to use tools for *virtualenv*.
 It also installs *virtualenv* for you.

-You can get the full instruction if you vist
+You can get the full instruction if you visit
 `pypa <https://github.com/pypa/get-pip>`_.
 But, in general this is what you do to install `pip` system wide.